Will my deployment baby know his daddy?

 - I sent him a package with the baby’s new footprints on a white T-shirt that the baby had slept with, so my husband could smell the baby and see how tiny they were.
 I mailed him a onesie the baby had worn, too, for the same reason.

 - When the older kids wanted to send a paper hug, we included the infant by laying him down on the paper and tracing around him.
-So my husband got a paper cutout of his baby.
+So my husband got a paper cutout of his deployment baby.
+(This is a great gift from older kids during deployment, too!)

 - Once he was able to see and focus, I hung a picture of Daddy over his swing and next to the changing table.
 I would point to it and smile, and say “Daddy” and even talk to the picture sometimes.
 As the baby grew older, he would smile and babble at the photos, too.